MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 # Acknowledgements

 I would like to thanks all folks in Hackintosh/ Hackintosh Malaysia/ r/Hackintosh community.
-Without their idea, question and answer, my hack is not possible to do.
+Without their idea, question and answer, my hack is not possible.